tromer/signal_processing/README.rst

 Contact
 ------------------------
-You are welcome to contact me gavishnoam@gmail.com, in anything related to this package:
+You are welcome to put issues on https://github.com/noamg/signal_processing/issues and contact me gavishnoam@gmail.com, in anything related to this package:

     * help
     * unclear documentation